V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkananga : who intends to hurt

-– nkanda : book, booklet, letter, mail / metal blade / skin, leather, hide
+– nkanda : book, booklet, letter, mail / metal blade / skin, leather, hide, bark, crust, casing, husk

 – nkandi : shell or stone of the palm nut

-– nkandu : law, rule, decree / forbidden period / small drum / thickness, density, firmness
+– nkandu : law, rule, decree / prohibited period / small drum / thickness, density, firmness

-– nkandu : honour, respect, person who inspires respect, imposing person / trap
+– nkandu : honour, respect, person who inspires respect, imposing person, commanding person

-– nkangala : walk, tour, excursion, travel, journey, way of traveling / visit
+– nkangala : walk, tour, trip, excursion, travel, journey, way of traveling / visit

 – nkangalu : travel, society, camaraderie, visit that we do